 About HLCEES

-Here you can dowload the Power Point Presentation (PDF) and/or the flyer (PDF) introducing most of the centre's activities in brief.
+Here you can dowload the Power Point Presentation (PDF) and/or the flyer (PDF) introducing some of the centre's activities in brief.

 HLCEES history